networknext/next/docs/run_your_own_client_and_server.md

 ./bin/client
 ```

-Your client should connect to the server and will now 'upgrade the connection.
-This starts the process of tracking your session in the portal, and deciding if it the session needs to be accelerated or not.
+Your client should connect to the server and will now 'upgrade' the connection.
+This starts the process of tracking your session in the portal, and deciding if it needs to be accelerated or not.

 ```
 gaffer@macbook next % run client